 For me it is very easy to adapt: I can be whatever the situation requires me to be;

 I always create a lot of things to do.
 I am always busy;

 Rest for me means the same as doing nothing;

 Rest for me is cleaning, reading a book, cooking and so on.

-I always do something;
+I am always doing something;

-When I am with others I always suppress my true self and adapt to my surroundings;
+When I am with others, I always suppress my true self and adapt to my surroundings;